 Some POS systems help you to collect customer data, and other systems log information.
 Aggregated information allows you to create targeted promotional outreach programs (through coupons, promotions, and specials) that entice customers back to your restaurant.
 And that is the ultimate goal.
 With enough customer data, you can send targeted emails or conduct specific social-media campaigns that attract repeat business.
 With the collection of data, you have correctly identified what your customers want.

 One example of a restaurant with excellent and extensive promotional marketing is the Brazilian steakhouse brand Texas de Brazil.
 When customers submit their data, they receive a coupon for a significant discount on their next meal at the pricy restaurant.
 Additionally, a birthday coupon is emailed out, redeemable for a few weeks around their birthday.
 It’s a simple outreach program, and with several locations worldwide, the company is very successful with it.
 Use them for inspiration when you start building your own marketing campaign based on customer data.
-(See: 4 Tips for Creating Compelling Restaurant Marketing Emails)

-How to Request Customer Data without Pushback
+How to Request Customer Data Using Restaurant POS Data — Without Facing Pushback

 By using an integrated POS system, you can request customer data such as email, name, address, etc. at the time the check is presented on a mobile POS system.
 Offer a freebie in exchange for information, such as a birthday coupon, or a discount.